 Multi-Year Fixed Premium Bonuses

-Not quite as common as the first year only type, accounts offering multi-year bonuses are popular for those who are saving longer term – one year at a time.
-A select few annuity providers will offer premium bonuses (some as high as 10%) on all deposits made in the first five years of the account.
+Not quite as common as a first year bonus, accounts offering multi-year bonuses are popular for those who are saving for the long haul – one year at a time.
+A select few annuity providers will offer premium bonuses (some as high as 10%) on all deposits made in the first seven years of the account.

 This can be very valuable for those who are slowly divesting from another investment.
 One example would be someone who was systematically converting his or her traditional IRA to a Roth IRA.
 The advantage is that the income tax liability created by the Roth IRA conversion would be spread out over more than one year.